Jeremiah33-3/Absolute-noob-guide-to-Tech-Terms/quick-syntax.md

 **Masking**
 - Making the number unsigned: creates a mask and set all bits to 1, then AND [e.g. `mask = (1 << 32) - 1` in python or directly `0xFFFFFFFFL`]

+**Tricks with logical operators**
+- XOR: can find out a unique numbre in an array where all other elements appear twice (or even frequency)
+-

 ## Mathematical functions

 | Functions | Java | C | Python |